Anuragsangem/Graph-DB-Neo4j-Cypher-Projects/README.md

 This is a repo of my projects in the Graphical DB (Neo4j).
-Every folder has a readme file, cypher code, and the dataset used.
+Every folder has a readme file, the cypher code, the dataset used, and the output graphs